kuzzleio/documentation-old/guide/source/includes/essentials/_plugins.md

 #### Configuring Plugins

-When initializing a Plugin, Kuzzle calls its `init(customConfig, context)` method, passing the [context](/plugin-reference/#the-plugin-context) and the custom configuration.
+When initializing a Plugin, Kuzzle (both Core and Proxy) calls its `init(customConfig, context)` method, passing the [context](/plugin-reference/#the-plugin-context) and the custom configuration.
 Custom configuration parameters are specified for each plugin in the `plugins` object of the [Kuzzle configuration file](#configuring-kuzzle).

 ```json
 {